 Over the last several years, the landscape of the class action practice area has seen a lot of movement and volatility with a split of opinions on issues in both state and federal courts.
 Speakers will discuss the most controversial issues which have drawn the attention of employment law practitioners and have caused some strife for California employers.

 2:00 PM - 3:00 PM

-This panel will address, in Ted Talk style, significant regulatory/statutory and societal changes over the past year and how these changes impact business, the legal profession, your families and the nation.
+This panel will address significant regulatory/statutory and societal changes over the past year and how these changes impact business, the legal profession, your families and the nation.
 Join us as we discuss the new tax law, employee benefits, immigration, the opioid epidemic and the legalization of marijuana.